14 Answers to Common Computer Questions You’re Afraid to Ask

 2. When in doubt, ask.
 It’s always better to ask your IT provider or double-check with the email sender before you click a bad link and potentially put your business at risk.

-For more tips, read our full article on how to detect and avoid phishing emails
+For more tips, read our full article on how to detect and avoid phishing emails.

-7. How can I tell if I have a virus?
+7. How Can I Tell if I Have a Virus?

 There are many ways to tell if your computer has a virus.
 Ideally, you’ll have a good antivirus program installed that will catch the virus and alert you before it causes any damage.

-If a virus or malware infects your computer, chances are you’ll see the symptoms like annoying pop-ups, error messages, programs crashing, or things just running really slow.
+If a virus or malware infects your computer, chances are you’ll see symptoms like annoying pop-ups, error messages, programs crashing, or things just running really slow.
 Use your antivirus software to run a scan, or ask your IT company for help to remove the virus.

 • To steal your information.
-Some viruses can track your activity, and when you type in passwords or credit card information, they send it back to the bad guys who can break into your accounts, or resell your information online.
+Some viruses can track your activity, and when you type in passwords or credit card information, they send it back to the bad guys, who can break into your accounts or resell your information online.

 • To take control of your computer.
 Once a bad guy has access to your computer, he can do a whole bunch of nasty things like deleting or stealing files, crashing your network, or using your computer (and others) to launch attacks on websites and servers.